MrTact/StrangeFateCore/CoreSource/StrangeFateCore.md

 ### TREATMENT \[SCOPE\]+
 Treatment is the trapping of making things better -- the "meat" version of the Repair trapping.
 Depending on the scope chosen, the skill can be used in a medical capacity to treat injury, disease, poison, and so forth (the Physical scope), or it can be used to alleviate fear and restore confidence (the Mental scope), or repair a damaged reputation (the Social scope).
 In game terms, this means clearing stress boxes and consequences.

 The difficulty involved depends on the severity of the situation.
 To clear stress boxes, roll this skill against a difficulty equal to the highest stress box filled; for every 2 shifts obtained, clear one stress box.
-Removing a Trifling consequence has a difficulty of Fair (+2).
-Reducing (not removing) a Middling consequence to Trifling, assuming the "patient" has a Trifling consequence slot to spare, has a difficulty of Great (+4).
-If this roll obtains spin, the consequence is removed altogether.
-Grievous consequences cannot be removed with Treatment -- only time.
+Removing a Mild consequence has a difficulty of Fair (+2).
+Reducing (not removing) a Moderate consequence to Mild, assuming the "patient" has a Mild consequence slot to spare, has a difficulty of Great (+4).
+If this roll succeeds with style, the consequence is removed altogether.
+Severe consequences cannot be removed with Treatment -- only time.

 This trapping should generally represent a "downtime" use of the skill, as opposed to something the character can do in the heat of the moment or the press of battle.
-Clearing stress and Trifling consequences is the exception to this -- think of it as the first aid equivalent of the chosen scope -- but this cannot be attempted more than once per character per scene.
+Clearing stress and Mild consequences is the exception to this -- think of it as the first aid equivalent of the chosen scope -- but this cannot be attempted more than once per character per scene.

-Treating a Middling consequence may, depending on circumstance, require a Workspace, or at least the proper environment.
-For example, removing a Middling Physical consequence may necessitate medical equipment, while a couple hours down at the local may be just the thing to clear a Middling Mental consequence.
+Treating a Moderate consequence may, depending on circumstance, require a Workspace, or at least the proper environment.
+For example, removing a Moderate Physical consequence may necessitate medical equipment, while a couple hours down at the local may be just the thing to clear a Moderate Mental consequence.

 **Theme:** Varies widely, depending on the chosen scope, but in general the theme should be able to comfortably cover reducing trauma or injury in yourself or others.

-**Extraordinary Tier:** Ordinarily, attempting to reduce or remove a Middling consequence is something that has to take place outside of a conflict situation.
+**Extraordinary Tier:** Ordinarily, attempting to reduce or remove a Moderate consequence is something that has to take place outside of a conflict situation.
 For you, this is not the case.
 If the consequence is within the scope of this trapping, you may make a roll against an Extraordinary Tier target of Great (+4).
-On a success, the consequence is reduced to Trifling (assuming the character has an open Trifling consequence slot of the appropriate scope).
-If the roll obtains spin, the consequence is removed altogether.
+On a success, the consequence is reduced to Mild (assuming the character has an open Mild consequence slot of the appropriate scope).
+If the roll succeeds with style, the consequence is removed altogether.

-**Superhuman Tier:** As Extraordinary Tier, plus you can also attempt to clear a Grievous consequence within the trapping's scope.
+**Superhuman Tier:** As Extraordinary Tier, plus you can also attempt to clear a Severe consequence within the trapping's scope.
 If it's a Physical consequence, the patient's body must be intact.
 Make a skill roll against a Superhuman Tier target of Fantastic (+6).
-On a success, the consequence is reduced one degree of severity, and with spin it's reduced by two degrees of severity.
+On a success, the consequence is reduced one degree of severity, and on a success with style it's reduced by two degrees of severity.
 Regardless, the patient must immediately change one of his Personal aspects to reflect the indelible mark the trauma has left on him.

 **Ascendant Tier:** As Superhuman Tier, except you can also reattach limbs, restore organs, and the like if the trapping's scope is Physical.
 Make a skill roll against an Ascendant Tier target of Legendary (+8).
-On a success, the consequence is reduced one degree of severity, and with spin it's reduced by two degrees of severity.
+On a success, the consequence is reduced one degree of severity, and on success with style it's reduced by two degrees of severity.
 Again, the patient must still immediately change one of his Personal aspects as a reminder of the experience.

 **Godlike Tier:** As Ascendant Tier, plus you can attempt to revive the dead -- that is, a character whose Taken Out condition was death.
 Make a skill roll against a Godlike Tier target of Divine (+10).
 On a success, the patient is immediately brought back to life, but must rewrite a Conviction or Complication aspect to reflect the profundity of the experience.
 On a failure, the patient is still dead, and another revivification cannot be attempted until sufficient time has passed.
 (The default is A Day, plus one step on the Time Table for every point by which the roll failed.)
 This process does not remove any of the patient's consequences or stress he may have had when he died.
 Normally, this requires that the patient's complete corpse be present (though not necessarily intact).
 If the GM deems the circumstances appropriate -- for example, if the character has a Godling aspect of "Goddess of Life" --  an attempt may be made without the body at a -4 penalty to the roll.
 Treat a success as described above, but the character's body arrives (somehow) naked as the day he was born.